Common Ag Science Questions

 Can I change my major?

 Yes.
 When accepted into the College of Agricultural Sciences, you will have an intended major.
-During your first 2 years, you will work with your advisor to main the minimum GPA needed and any entrance to major classes needed to officially declare your major at the end of your sophomore year.
-Because of this, students are able to change their major and work with an academic advisor to do so and maintain academic progress.
+During your first 1 to 2 years, you will achieve the minimum GPA and complete any entrance-to-major classes needed to officially declare your major.
+Because of this, students are able to change their major and work with an academic adviser to do so and maintain academic progress.

-Can I take any electives or only ones relating to my major?
+Can I take any classes or only ones relating to my major?

 Are there hands-on experiences in the classroom?

-Yes, there are many opportunities available.
-Students will experience agriculture up close and personal thanks to the proximity of hundreds of Ag Science facilities on the University Park campus!
+Yes, there are many hands-on opportunities in classes, as well as real-world projects that students tackle in teams.
+Students will experience agricultural, food, and environmental systems up close and personal thanks to the proximity of Ag Science facilities on the University Park campus!
+Students will find that these facilities and the outdoors become their classrooms!

 Clubs and Organizations